A Step-by-Step Guide on How to Set Up a Laravel Project from Scratch

 php artisan serve

-This command starts a development server at http://localhost:8000.
+This command starts a development server at https://localhost:8000.
 Open this URL in your web browser to see the default Laravel welcome page.

 Step 7: Set Up Front-End Assets